martintrojer/martintrojer.github.com/content/post/2016-04-19-beyond-clojure-prelude.md

 * A huge corpus of unit / integration / [quickcheck](https://github.com/clojure/test.check) tests (more than 50% of the total line count)

 Neither of them scale on some or all of the 3 axis; when the code grows, when the team grows or when time elapses.
 The horrible truth is that Clojure code rots quickly.
 The end result is bugs, bugs and more bugs.
 Most of them are really subtle as well, its a long tail of bugs that is only found in production after weeks of uptime.
-Its the kind of bugs that, when fixed, are accompanied with the developer saying "Ahh, yes, I didn't think about that scenario".
+Its the kind of bugs that, when fixed, are accompanied by the developer saying "Ahh, yes, I didn't think about that scenario".

 The real tragedy here is that we Clojure developers think in types all the time when writing code, we just don't write them down (and let the computer validate them).
 I think that is a huge missed opportunity not to have the computer help us write better programs.